First (Lindsay Lohan song)

 "First" is a song recorded by American actress and singer Lindsay Lohan for her debut studio album Speak (2004).
-It was released as the album's third and final single on May 9, 2005.
+It was released as the album's third and final single on May 10, 2005.
 "First" was also released to help promote the Disney film Herbie: Fully Loaded, in which it appears on the soundtrack.
-Lohan played the lead on Herbie: Fully Loaded.
+Lohan starred in the film.

 The song is about wanting to come first in her boyfriend's life.
-"First" failed to chart in the United States, but it performed well in Taiwan.
-"First" was the least successful single from Speak.
+"First" failed to chart in the United States.

 Background and recording

 "First" was written and produced by Kara DioGuardi and John Shanks, who would later produce Lohan's second album A Little More Personal (Raw).
 The song was recorded in 2004 at Henson Recording Studios in Hollywood.
 She had been recording and filming the movie back-to-back.
 DioGuardi and Cory Rooney, who wrote and produced Lohan's first single "Rumors", provided background vocals for the song.

 "Speak", the title track from the album, was originally going to be released as the third single.
 Angela Robinson, director of Herbie: Fully Loaded, looked at Lohan's album to see if she could find a track that could be incorporated in the film.
 She enjoyed listening to "First" and approached Lohan about it being released as the next single.
 Even though the song is about wanting to be the first person in a boyfriend's life, in the context of the film, however, it is taken as wanting to finish first in a car race.